29 Jan, 2020

 Getting Financing

-Financing for self storage units is available through conventional lenders, government agencies like the SBA (Small Business Administration), new construction loans, hard money loans, and others.
-Let's take a look at some of the more common ways to finance a self storage facility acquisition.
+Financing for self storage units is available through conventional lenders, government agencies like the SBA (Small Business Administration), new construction loans, hard money loans and others.

 The Takeaway

 Self storage is an asset class that offers property appreciation, stable cash flow, and is also a uniquely recession resistant asset.
-On the macro level, the self storage market is growing rapidly and still in the process of consolidation- which means there are still opportunities that haven't been scooped up by large players.
 All of these factors make a self storage investment a compelling addition to your diversified portfolio.

 Thumbnail: Original Photo by Pixabay from Pexels